bdevierno1/JeopardyNodeJS/README.md

-# JeapordyNodeJS
+# JeopardyNodeJS
-# Jeapordy Application
+# Jeopardy Application
 A nodejs web application that allows users to play endless hours of jeapordy.
 Uses the http://jservice.io/ API

 # Motivation